aldolat/posts-in-sidebar/readme.txt

 * Updated the Hebrew translation (thanks to Ahrale).
 * Added URL of the site and WordPress version in the debug section.
 * Switched to PHP5 __contruct() in creating the widget.
+* Fixed PHP notices when upgrading from previous versions.

 = 1.28 =